There are five key differences between the general industry and construction standards.

 The systems might not be required if the contractor uses some kind of mechanical block to keep the water or sludge from moving down the line, Magee added.

-5. When permits are suspended vs. cancelled
+5. When permits are suspended vs. canceled

 Entry employers following 1926 AA do get one break.

-“Under 1910.146, OSHA said if you’re working in a permit-required confined space and a prohibited condition should arise within the space, the permit is cancelled,” Magee explained.
+“Under 1910.146, OSHA said if you’re working in a permit-required confined space and a prohibited condition should arise within the space, the permit is canceled,” Magee explained.
 “Work would have to stop, and the permit would have to be rebuilt from the ground up.”

-With 1926 AA, OSHA allows for the permit to be suspended, not cancelled, if a prohibited condition arises.
+With 1926 AA, OSHA allows for the permit to be suspended, not canceled, if a prohibited condition arises.
 The employer would have to get the crew out while it dealt with the hazardous situation (which could be anything from a gas leak to a poisonous snake or insect in the space).
 Once the hazard has been removed, work can resume.